Andre-sv650/DomiqTcpIpHardwareElements/README.md

 Prepare the hardware:

     Buy an Arduino or Arduino Mega
+    Or buy an node mcu.
-    Buy an Ethernet 2 Shield
+    Buy an Ethernet 2 or Ethernet Shield Shield

 Instructions for first setup: